 - Combinational Logic in Verilog → Assign Statement, Always Block, Control Blocks, Gate-Level Modeling and Primitives, User-Defined Primitives

 And this is actually it for today's post!

-Next time we will get into full-on Sequential Logic Examples...
+Next time we will get into how Sequential Logic is defined using Verilog...

 Keep on drifting!